icaoberg/python-bst/README.md

 The purpose of this repo is to serve as an example on how to create a `.travis.yml` for [Travis CI](https://travis-ci.org/).

-## Implementation
-This implementation is based on a homework I did for 15-213 Advanced Data Structures and Algorithms in Java many years ago.

 ## Example

 ![BST](https://github.com/icaoberg/python-bst/blob/master/images/bst.png?raw=true)